Idle-Shadow/activefloor-lofi/README.md

 ## How to run the project.

 Android:

-    Make sure installing APK files is enabled on the target Android device Download the latest Android APK from [this link](https://drive.google.com/drive/folders/1ve63HCM0cyZ6hlfkiMC4AWhTAlFxSTNC)
+    Make sure installing APK files is enabled on the target Android device.
+    Download the latest Android APK from [this link](https://drive.google.com/drive/folders/1ve63HCM0cyZ6hlfkiMC4AWhTAlFxSTNC).
-    Locate and install the APK file onto the android device Start the application
+    Locate and install the APK file onto the android device.
+    Start the application.
     If you want to project it to the ActiveFloor, you can do so by using a phone software to project it to the ActiveFLoor.

-Windows
+Windows:

-    Download the latest zip packageof the game from [this link](https://drive.google.com/drive/folders/1KqTO491E2S4Cd2pccXP3Ifl0wbsRE9Qz)
+    Download the latest zip package of the game from [this link](https://drive.google.com/drive/folders/1KqTO491E2S4Cd2pccXP3Ifl0wbsRE9Qz).
-    Locate the downloaded zip package and extract the game files from it Navigate to the location the game files were extracted to and open the ActiveFloor LoFi executable file
+    Locate the downloaded zip package and extract the game files from it.
+    Navigate to the location the game files were extracted to and open the ActiveFloor LoFi executable file.